 When your child has been allocated a nursery place, you will be informed in writing and invited to visit the nursery with your child.
-A home visit will be arranged and you will be asked to complete the enrolment paperwork.
 You will also meet your child's keyworker at this time.
 A start date will be agreed, and you will receive information relating to the nursery, and the settling in procedure.
 Nursery induction group meetings for parents are held during the year, in particular during May/June for August enrolment.